elisilk/password-generator-app/README.md

   - [Differences Between CSS :hover and :focus](https://medium.com/@Musakusbey/css-hover-focus-farklar%C4%B1-nedir-e0024fad7cf4)
 - Are double form submissions a problem?
 Should there be some clearer feedbback that a user has initiated a form submission and they should wait a momement?
   - [HTML Forms: How (and Why) to Prevent Double Form Submissions](https://www.bram.us/2020/11/04/preventing-double-form-submissions/)
+- [Scroll-driven animations](https://scroll-driven-animations.style/) - Although not something specific to this design challenge, it is something I want to be learning about more generally and looks fun!

 ### Useful resources